matrix-org/matrix-spec-proposals/proposals/2938-report-content-to-moderators.md

 General client behavior is unchanged from https://matrix.org/docs/spec/client_server/r0.6.1#id166.

-In this specific case, clients may additionally offer a link to event `eventId` in `roomId` to simplify the work of administators/moderators.
+In this specific case, clients may additionally offer a link to event `eventId` in `roomId` to simplify the work of moderators.

 ## Potential issues

-This proposal does not yet cover the case in which no administrator/moderator comes from the same homeserver as the user.
+This proposal does not yet cover the case in which no moderator comes from the same homeserver as the user.
 This is a limitation that needs to be fixed before merging this proposal.
 However, it may be possible to run an experiment before this limitation is fixed.

-This proposal may end up being used for spamming the administrators/moderators of rooms.
+This proposal may end up being used for spamming the moderators of rooms.
 We believe that this is no worse than the current implementation which may be used for spamming the administrator of the homeserver.

 ## Alternatives

-An alternative would be to encourage users to send DM to administrators/moderators.
+An alternative would be to encourage users to send DM to moderators.
 This has the following drawbacks:

-1. This requires administrators/moderators to accept all DMs to deal with bad content.
-We assume that many administrators/moderators will not want to do that.
+1. This requires moderators to accept every single DM of they wish to deal with bad content.
+We assume that many moderators will not want to do that.
 2. Sending DMs to people one is not familiar with is considered impolite by many users.
 Many users will therefore not do it and rather use the current Report Content button, with the issues listed at the start of this document.
-3. If several users report the same content, administrators/moderators may find themselves bombarded with large number of DMs, which makes tracking bad content more complicated.
+3. If several users report the same content, moderators may find themselves bombarded with large number of DMs, which makes tracking bad content more complicated.

-A variant would be to implement a "Report Content to Room Moderators" button as a mechanism that sends a DM to all administrators/moderators in the room.
-This has the following drawbacks:
+A variant would be to implement a "Report Content to Room Moderators" button as a mechanism that sends a DM to all moderators in the room.
+This solves one of the pain points above but still has the following drawbacks:

-1. This requires administrators/moderators to accept all DMs to deal with bad content.
-We assume that many administrators/moderators will not want to do that.
+1. This requires moderators to accept every single DM of they wish to deal with bad content.
+We assume that many moderators will not want to do that.
-2. If several users report the same content, administrators/moderators may find themselves bombarded with large number of DMs, which makes tracking bad content more complicated.
+2. If several users report the same content, moderators may find themselves bombarded with large number of DMs, which makes tracking bad content more complicated.

 ## Security considerations

-If a user reports bad content (e.g. political propaganda) to an administrator/moderator who actually sees this content as good, there is a risk of reprisal against the reporting user.
+If a user reports bad content (e.g. political propaganda) to an moderator who actually sees this content as good, there is a risk of reprisal against the reporting user.
 We consider this risk fairly low.

-A graver risk may appear if a user notices bad content (e.g. terrorism, child sexual abuse, illicit substance trade) on a room actually dedicated to this bad content and accidentally reports it to the room administrator/moderator instead of the homeserver administrator and/or the authorities.
+A graver risk may appear if a user notices bad content (e.g. terrorism, child sexual abuse, illicit substance trade) on a room actually dedicated to this bad content and accidentally reports it to the room moderator instead of the homeserver administrator and/or the authorities.

 We believe that the risk can be mitigated/eliminated by having the client UX explain carefully the difference between sending to a homeserver administrator, to a room moderator or to the authorities.